-These differences in incentives have important implications for the cost-effective development and efficient operation of various types of resources on the system informed, in part, by our quantitative analysis.
+These differences in incentives have important implications for the cost-effective development and efficient operation of various types of resources on the system and are illustrated by our quantitative analysis.

-- Variable Renewable Resources.
-The market-based incentives created by each of the centralized approaches are likely to lead to similar mixes of variable renewable resources, as all create similar transparent price signals to incent the lowest-cost clean energy, accounting for factors such as correlated output and economic curtailments (which would diminish potential supply).
-By contrast, while the Status Quo competitive procurements would offer some competition into the procurement process, the process may not identify or procure the lowest cost resources, as procurement outcomes would depend on many factors, some of which might cause selected resources to differ from a least-cost mix. - Energy Storage.
+Variable Renewable Resources.
+The market-based incentives created by each of the centralized approaches are likely to lead to similar mixes of variable renewable resources, as all create similar transparent price signals to incent the lowest-cost clean energy, accounting for factors such as correlated output and economic curtailments (which could diminish potential supply).
+By contrast, while the Status Quo competitive procurements would introduce competition into the procurement process, the process may not identify or procure the lowest cost resources, as procurement outcomes would depend on many factors, some of which might cause selected resources to differ from a leastcost mix.

+Energy Storage.
 Energy storage can help address the weather-dependence of solar and wind resources that are the primary means to generating clean energy given current commercially available technologies.
 Along with providing flexible supply to maintain reliability, energy storage can lower emissions by shifting variable renewable supply from periods when it would be curtailed to periods when it can displace fossil-fired resources.
 Each policy approach incents energy storage resources by increasing the spread in energy market LMPs (i.e., the difference between on-peak and off-peak prices), thus allowing the battery to earn greater profits from shifting energy from lower-priced periods (with excess variable renewable energy) to higher-priced periods (when fossil resources set market-clearing prices).
+Our quantitative modeling confirms that all approaches can incent substantial supplies of new storage capacity.

 With Net Carbon Pricing the increase in the spread between on- and off-peak LMPs reflects the cost of carbon, thus providing efficient incentives for storage investment and operations.
 However, the spreads created by other policy approaches may not reflect this efficient incentive, potentially being too high or too low.

-More importantly, due to frequent and large negative prices, these approaches may incent inefficient battery storage "churning" of otherwise economically curtailed energy, in effect being paid to generate CECs for clean energy resources even though the generated energy does not displace carbon-intensive generation.
+More importantly, due to frequent and large negative prices, these approaches may incent inefficient battery storage "churning" of otherwise economically curtailed energy, in effect being paid to generate CECs for clean energy resources even though the generated energy does not displace carbonintensive generation.6 The potential for energy storage "churning" depends on multiple factors, but particularly the extent to which advanced technologies emerge that can profitably consume energy when LMPs are negative, such as expanded flexible demands that can shift load from high to low (or negative) LMP periods7 or production of "green" hydrogen, and thus submit higher (less negatively) priced offers to buy energy than those submitted by battery storage.